Amundi MSCI World Ex Europe ETF-C

 Amundi MSCI World Ex Europe ETF-C does not currently pay dividends.

-The largest sectors of Amundi MSCI World Ex Europe ETF-C are Information Technology, Financials, Consumer Discretionary.
+The largest sectors of Amundi MSCI World Ex Europe ETF-C are Information Technology, Financials, Industrials.

 The last stock split of Amundi MSCI World Ex Europe ETF-C was on 18 April 2018 in the ratio 1:1.